rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 Validate the Plaine and Easie file from the file system.

 The method calls Toolkit::ValidatePAE.

-This methods is not available in the JavaScript version of the toolkit.
+{% aside .warning %}This method is not available in the JavaScript distributed version of the toolkit{% endaside %}

 **Returns**